New York’s Statute of Limitations

 - Medical malpractice – 2 years and 6 months from the date of the injury

 - Wrongful death – 2 years past the date of the person’s death

 - Product liability – 3 years from the date of the injury or discovery of health complication

 - Personal injury – 3 years from the day on which a person suffers an injury

-While focusing on your recovery is important, so too is getting the compensation that you need to adequately recover, and filing a claim within the statute of limitations is vital to obtaining this compensation.
-Call (212) 779-0057 to discuss your specific case with a New York personal injury attorney of Hach & Rose, LLP.
+While focusing on your recovery is important, so too is getting the compensation you need to recover adequately, and filing a claim within the statute of limitations is vital to obtaining this compensation.
+Call (212) 779-0057 to discuss your case with a New York personal injury attorney of Hach & Rose, LLP.